Megh01744/Online_Retail_Retention_RFM_Analysis/README.md

   * Contributed **18.60% of total revenue**

-  * Maintained steady purchasing behaviour over time
+  * Showed recent and frequent purchasing behaviour

   * Represent a stable and reliable revenue base